-Window insulation film works on the same principles as standard double-glazing by creating a layer of still air in front of the glass which acts as insulation - it is attached to the window sash or frame of wooden windows, and not directly onto the glass pane itself.
+Window insulation film works on the same principle as standard double glazing by creating a layer of still air in front of the glass that acts as insulation.
+You attach it to the window sash or wooden window frames, and not directly onto the glass pane itself.

-DIY window insulation kits consist of clear plastic film for attaching to the wooden window sash or frame using double-sided, adhesive tape.
-They only cost a fraction of the price of double-glazing, yet offer good performance in reducing heat loss and condensation.
-These kits are widely available from hardware stores and some online shops.
+DIY window insulation kits consist of clear plastic film for attaching to wooden window sashes or frames using double-sided adhesive tape.
+They cost a fraction of the price of double glazing, yet offer good performance in reducing heat loss and condensation in your home.
+You can pick up a kit from hardware stores and online shops.

-Window insulation film is designed to only last one heating season and then be removed, but it may remain intact for several years if the windows are in good condition and the film is left undisturbed.
-Keep in mind that the adhesive tape used on the film may leave a stain if left on for longer than one season.
+Window insulation film is only designed to last one season, but it may remain intact for several years if your windows are in good condition and the film is undisturbed.
+Just be aware that adhesive tape used on the film may leave a stain if you leave it on for longer than one season.

 Tips for installing

-- Installation of DIY window insulation film is relatively easy and only requires a pair of scissors and a hair dryer.
-It's also useful to have something to measure your windows with to ensure you cut the film to the right size
+Installing DIY window insulation film is relatively easy - you only need a pair of scissors and a hair dryer.

-- Ensure that your window frames are dry and that all paint is in good condition to avoid condensation forming inside the airgap.
+- Make sure your window frames are dry and the paint is in good condition to avoid condensation forming inside the air gap.

-- For wooden windows, applying a bead of sealant like silicone along the glass edge (where the glass pane meets the timber on the inside) all around is a good idea to further reduce the risk of any moisture inside the wood creeping into the air gap.
+- For wooden windows, applying a bead of sealant like silicone along the glass edge will further reduce the risk of moisture creeping into the air gap.

-- If wooden frames are in poor condition, leak or are damp, or have flaking paint
+- if wooden frames are in poor condition, leak, are damp, or have flaking paint

 - if the distance between the internal surface of the window frame and the glass pane is less than 5 mm.